rapiddweller/rapiddweller-benerator-ce/doc/scripting.md

 # Scripting

-Benerator supports arbitrary scripting languages that are supported by Java and has an own scripting language rapiddwellerScript which is designed specifically for the purpose of data generation.
+Benerator supports arbitrary scripting languages that are supported by Java and has its own scripting language **rapiddwellerScript** which is designed specifically for the purpose of data generation.

 The invocation syntax is as described for SQL invocation and inlining: You can include the script inline like this: